Colorado's Premier Company For

 Fire Mitigation for Jefferson County

 If you are looking to build a new home/structure, make an addition to your existing structure, replace your deck or turn the property into a short term rental in Jefferson County (on properties above 6,400 feet in elevation), you will need to obtain a Defensible Space permit.
 The inspections of the fire mitigation work must be completed by a County Approved Forester.
-To learn more about this Splintered Forest service, click here.
+To learn more about this Splintered Forest service, visit Defensible Space Inspection Services

 WHAT IS A DEFENSIBLE SPACE?